Neoteroi/BlackSheep-Docs/docs/server-sent-events.md

 # A request handler defined as async generator yielding ServerSentEvent...
 @get("/events")
-def events_handler() -> AsyncIterable[ServerSentEvent]:
+async def events_handler() -> AsyncIterable[ServerSentEvent]:
     for i in range(3):
         yield ServerSentEvent({"message": f"Hello World {i}"})
         await asyncio.sleep(1)
 ```

 1. Import `ServerSentEvent` from `blacksheep.server.sse`.
-2. Import `AsyncIterable` from `collections.abc`, or from `typing` if support for Python 3.8 is desired.
+2. Import `AsyncIterable` from `collections.abc`, or from `typing` if support
+   for Python 3.8 is desired.
-3. Define an asynchronous generator with a return type annotation of `AsyncIterable[ServerSentEvent]`.
+3. Define a request handler as asynchronous generator with a return type
-4. Register a request handler that returns a `ServerEventsResponse` bound to
-   the asynchronous generator.
-This kind of response returns a specialized type
-   of `StreamedContent` that streams events information to the client.
+   annotation of `AsyncIterable[ServerSentEvent]` (the function must be `async`
+   and must include at least one `yield` statement like above).

-In this case the return type annotation is mandatory because the request
+In this case the return type annotation on the request handler is mandatory
-handler is automatically normalized by BlackSheep.
+because the request handler is automatically normalized by BlackSheep.

+BlackSheep supports request handlers defined as asynchronous generators since
+version `2.0.6` especially for this use case, to support less verbose code
+when using server-sent events.
+Previous versions already supported response
+streaming, but required returning a `Response` bound to a `StreamedContent` and
+an asynchronous generator yielding bytes.
+Using `async generators` with custom
+classes require configuring the type of `Response` that is used to convert
+those classes into bytes, like described in [the responses page](/responses/#chunked-encoding).

+The following example shows how to define a server-sent event route controlling
+the `Response` object.

 ## Defining a server-sent events route controlling the Response object